 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › How to create predefined searches

-This topic contains 9 replies, has 2 voices, and was last updated by Ernest Marcinko 3 years, 8 months ago.
+- This topic has 9 replies, 2 voices, and was last updated 6 years, 8 months ago by

 I have created a search and place it in a widget.
 The search contains custom fields and it has 4 options.